 If you like to wear cowboy hats, you must know how to care for and store them properly!
 Hats may be made from a variety of different materials, including felt and straw.
 Here at Gone Country Hats, we are experts whose advice you can trust.
-Below, we discuss some of the best care and storage methods for hats.
+Below, we discuss some of the best care and storage methods for western hats.

 Proper Cowboy Hat Removal

 A brimmed hat should be placed on and removed from your head while holding on to the brim.
 It's best not to hold the crown, or the part that sits on your head.
 Even though you see it in the movies, holding the front of the crown when you put a cowboy hat on and off can indent it unless you’re holding on to a large surface area.
 Holding the front of the crown can also deposit oils from your fingers that stain the hat.

 Proper Short-Term Cowboy Hat Storage

 If you’re just taking your cowboy hat off for a few minutes or a few hours, you don’t need to store it as meticulously as you would if you were taking it off for days, weeks, or even months.

 If a coat rack is available, hang your hat on it.
 For stand-alone coat racks, hang your hat as far up as possible.
 This will prevent it from becoming misshapen due to any coats that people hang up later.
 For wall-mounted coat racks, hang your hat far away from other coats and hats on the rack.
 If no coat rack is available, you’ll have to store it another way.
 As tempting as it may be, you should never store your hat on a lampshade, especially if the lamp is in use (tried that, it wasn't pretty).

 Unless your hat has a flat brim, lay it crown-down on a flat surface.
 This will prevent the brim from flattening while it’s not on your head.
 Just be sure to put it up on a high surface, as we all know how much damage a curious pet can do to our favorite hat.